Gyeeta/gyeeta.github.io/docs/architecture.md

 # Gyeeta Architecture

-*Gyeeta* is a Linux based Observability product based on [eBPF](https://ebpf.io/) non-intrusive monitoring.
+*Gyeeta* is a Observability product utilizing [eBPF](https://ebpf.io/) and Linux Kernel statistics.

 *Gyeeta* is free, 100% open source (GPLv3) product and not a SaaS product.
-This implies that there is a need for more initial setup steps compared to a normal SaaS product where only the Agent needs to be installed on monitored hosts.
-In return, users get a lightweight, optimized (`C++` based) monitoring product for free with complete control of all monitored data and no external data transfers.
+This requires some additional setup steps compared to a normal SaaS product.

 ## Components in Gyeeta